ComputationalDesignLab/snbo/README.md

 ## 📊 Results from paper

-To reproduce the data reported in the paper, you can use ``paper_results.sh`` script.
-Use the following command to run this script:
+To reproduce the data reported in the paper, various scripts have been provided in the runscripts/paper_results folder.
+Refer to the scripts for more details.
+Following command can be used for running a problem:

 ```
-bash runscripts/paper_results.sh
+bash runscripts/paper_results/ackley.sh
 ```

-For each seed value, this script loops through each problem and solves it using all the methods.

-> ⏳ **Warning**: This script will take a long time to run, depending on the resources used
+> ⏳ **Warning**: This script will might a long time to run, depending on the runs and resources used.

 ## 	🧾 Citation